 Ahhh springtime.
+A time of spring holidays and that end-of-the-year vibe.
 The time when flowers bloom and new things are growing.
-But let’s face it this is also after months of fun holidays, class parties, and winter break.
+This is also after months of winter holidays, class parties, and winter break all the spring holidays seem just like a chore.
 It is now the time when not only your students but you yourself are antsy and itching for a break.
-Luckily there are still several spring holidays!
-Read on for tons of ideas to use during several spring holidays!
+Luckily there are still tons of ways you can celebrate the holidays during spring.

 St. Patrick's Day